ivteplo/bon-ui.js/README.md

 ## Getting started with Bon UI
 There is a Medium post that describes how to work with Bon UI.
 You can read it [here](https://link.medium.com/zuF8phk864)

+## API Documentation
+You can find the API documentation by visiting [this](https://teplovs.github.io/bon-ui-docs) website.

 ## :exclamation:Important notes
 - Documentation is in development
 - This is the alpha version of framework